 After you’ve decided to dive into your home automation journey, now comes the fun part: setting it all up.
 Here’s some quick tips from Asurion tech experts to help get started:

 - Keep your wireless password and smartphone on hand when connecting your new smart devices.
 Here’s another tip: during or after setup, you may be asked to install an app on your phone.
 Before you start, make sure your phone has storage space available.

 - After your first smart device is working, install and set up your others and connect them to your wireless network.

 - Don’t forget: many smart home products also let you connect to a personal assistant like Amazon Echo or Google Home.
 With these assistants, you can use voice commands to manage your smart home network.
 For example, you can install smart skills for Alexa like adjusting your thermostat or you can ask Google Home to turn on your favorite TV show with Chromecast.

 Want more tips on setting up your smart home?
-Our tech experts can help.
+Our experts can help.
 We’re on top of tech, and we’re always ready to share what we know.